TheSeaCook/tape2esxdos/README.md

 ## ZX Spectrum Bulk Data Transfer

-A set of tools for transferring arbitrary files (of arbitrary lengh, up to 1Gb) to ZX Spectrum machine via tape input (EAR).
+A set of tools for transferring arbitrary files (of arbitrary length, up to 1Gb) to ZX Spectrum machine via tape input (EAR).
 No additional hardware required.